 Your WordPress theme is made up of numerous files that work together to create the layout and functionality of your website.
-Each file consist of a mixture HTML, PHP and template tags that focus on a specific section of the site.
-Individual these files are useless but when you include them throughout your theme they merge together to form a complete and functioning website.
+Each file consists of a mixture of HTML, PHP and template tags that focus on a specific section of the site.
+Individually these files are useless but when you include them throughout your theme they merge together to form a complete and functioning website.

 You can have any number of files in your theme and in this post we are focusing on the standard theme files that should be included in all WordPress themes.

 The template used when a page cannot be found.

 The template used for all archived entries.
 It will be used when a category, author or date is queried.

 The template used for displaying the comments in blog posts.